Words are powerful.

 For many racial, cultural, and ancestral labels, there’s no one unequivocally right selection that’s perfect for every student and group.
 Rather, the terms have different historical meanings and modern connotations.

 Educate yourself so that you can use the terms correctly and understand why students may self-identify in the ways that they do.
 And as always, be open to changing and adapting based on student and colleague feedback.

 Here are some resources to get you started:

 As for Caucasian, scrap this from your vocabulary — unless you’re referring to people with ancestors from the Caucasus region, which includes the countries of Armenia, Azerbaijan, Georgia, Iran, Russia, and Turkey.
 (Yup, that means that many Caucasian people are dark-skinned.)
-Just use white. — not capitalized.
+Just use white.

 And unless you’re describing a rug, expel the word oriental from your vocabulary, too.
 Use Asian, Asian American or a more specific descriptor, like Japanese American or a student with Filipino immigrant parents.

 We ask many things of our students: To lead programs, to abide by conduct codes, and of course, to learn.
 So, we need to continue learning, too.